bmershon/d3-equidecompose/README.md

 <a name="equidecompose" href="#equidecompose">#</a> d3_equidecompose.<b>triangles</b>(source [,subject])

 Creates a decomposition of the specified source triangle into the subject polygon.
+If a subject is not specified, it defaults to a square of the same area as the source whose centroid coincides with the centroid of the source.

+If the subject polygon does not have the same area as the subject polygon, the decomposition will be computed as if the subject were scaled about with respect to its centroid so that the source and subject are of equal area.

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>sources</b>()